 Offline particle with a history of endurance.
 No particle is older except the ancient Scroll (Sc) and Slab (Sl).

-A biomedical company hired a PR firm which then used their home Web Page as a Press Release, submitting it to online news wires.
+A biomedical company hired a PR firm that used their home Web Page as a Press Release and submitted it to online news wires.
 The explosion in duplicate content caused Google to blacklist the domain.
 The company no longer ranked, even for it’s own name.

 Content marketing is exactly like high energy physics.
 Well, not really.
-But you can accelerate your publishing if you look at the content around you and think about combining things and breaking things down….a webinar becomes a podcast…the podcast becomes a blog post…combine the blog post with a newsletter…etc.
+But you can accelerate your publishing.
+Just look at all content around you.
+Find ways to combine things and break things up.
+Be a marketing scientist, experiment, atomize and make your marketing go boom.